sasuke-ss1/CS6910/Assignment-1/Readme.md

 (Note: It is assumed that the network will only be used for classification so the last layer of the neural netowork will always have __softmax()__ activation.)

-The ```sh backward() ``` function implements the backward pass throught the entire network by propagating the gradients backward and calculating the chain rule, finally the ``` step() ``` function will apply the gradient of each layer to that layer sequentially the using the specified the optimizer.
+The ``` backward() ``` function implements the backward pass throught the entire network by propagating the gradients backward and calculating the chain rule, finally the ``` step() ``` function will apply the gradient of each layer to that layer sequentially the using the specified the optimizer.

 ## Question 3